esel7353/BasicSetup/README.md

 A collection of small bash scripts.

 Contents:
+  - install script: copies all the script to bin
-  - the toolbox script (file: t)
+  - the toolbox script: manages scripts used for a project
-  - quick latex (file: qlatex and .qlatex.tex) written in python3
+  - quick latex (written in python3): translates a qlx file to tex and to pdf